Is Someone Venting? Master the Art of Responding

 Frequently Asked Questions

 Navigating the vents about your loved ones is challenging.
-Maintain your composure, avoid defensiveness, and actively listen to their concerns.
+Have your composure, avoid defensiveness, and actively listen to their concerns.
 Once they’ve finished venting, acknowledge their feelings and work towards finding a solution that satisfies both parties.

 When someone vents over text, respond to venting by acknowledging their feelings and validating them.
 Encourage them to elaborate by asking open-ended questions.
 Avoid giving unsolicited advice or trying to fix the problem unless asked.
 End with a supportive message and offer further assistance if needed.